15 great spring drives

 The Lincoln Highway mural in Oregon, Ill., features a 48-foot-tall statue of Black Hawk.

-In 2013, America's first transnational highway celebrates its 100th birthday.
 The 179-mile section that crosses Illinois is a national scenic byway, its route punctuated by historical murals in 30 towns.

 Linking New York's Times Square with Lincoln Park in San Francisco, it became known as "The Main Street Across